 Bruce Wexler is the Global Co-Chair of the Intellectual Property practice at Paul Hastings, overseeing the firm's 100-plus lawyer IP practice.
 Mr. Wexler is a trial lawyer with extensive experience litigating high-stakes patent cases in a range of technologies.
-He has represented clients as lead counsel defending their patents covering multi-million and multi-billion dollar drug products.
+He has represented clients as lead counsel in enforcement and defense matters involving multi-million and multi-billion-dollar drug products.

-He forms close partnerships with his clients to achieve successful outcomes, including in bet-the-company cases.
-In Hatch-Waxman Act matters, he has litigated against virtually every generic drug company.
-He has helped his clients with important drug products such as Aricept®, Pradaxa®, Mirapex®, Cyltezo®, Basaglar®, Entereg®, Emend® oral and Emend® for Injection, Aciphex®, Banzel®, Gocovri®, and Opsumit®.
+He forms close partnerships with his clients to support successful outcomes, including in their bet-the-company cases.
+In Hatch-Waxman Act matters, he has opposed challenges by most generic drug companies.
+He has helped his clients with important drug products such as Aricept®, Pradaxa®, Mirapex®, Cyltezo®, Basaglar®, Entereg®, Emend® oral and Emend® for Injection, Aciphex®, Banzel®, Gocovri®, Comirnaty®, and Opsumit®.

 AWARDS AND ACCOLADES

 - Bruce Wexler is ranked in Band 1 by Chambers Global and Chambers USA (2023) for Intellectual Property, with clients noting that he “provides solid advice, gets to the real issues quickly, and solves our problems.”